 Kate Brooks, Partner & Head of Employment Law/HR Services.

-Conor Maher, who currently works as a Solicitor in the Dispute Resolution Department, began his training contract with Ellis Jones in 2009.
+Conor Maher, who currently works as an Associate Solicitor in the Dispute Resolution Department, began his training contract with Ellis Jones in 2009.

 I started my training contract in September 2019 within the Banking and Finance Litigation Department, working alongside William Fox-Bregman and Paul Kanolik.
 In March 2020 I moved to Dispute Resolution, training under Lauren Day, before moving to Commercial Property (Ringwood) in September 2020 for 3 months alongside Matthew Clake, and latterly in December 2020 to the Criminal Department under Jonathan Morrissey.